 - Kosher salt and black pepper, to taste

 - Heat avocado oil in a large non-stick skillet over medium-high heat.
-Add ground chicken and cook until no longer pink and cooked through, about 3-5 minutes.
+Add ground chicken and cook until no longer pink while breaking up the meat with a wooden spoon, about 3-5 minutes.
 Remove to a plate.

 - Reduce heat to medium.
 Add about a tablespoon of sesame oil to the pan and when hot, add the onions and frozen veggies.
 Cook until tender, about 4-5 minutes, while stirring occasionally.
 Stir in garlic and cook for 30 seconds or until fragrant.